Epiisteme/awesome-hyperledger-fabric/ISSUES.md

-## Issues with Fabric SDK and fabric ca
+## Issues with Fabric SDK and Fabric CA
 - https://jira.hyperledger.org/browse/FABG-903

 ## Issues with the usage of randomness